vinfalardeau/RE-Dorian/docs/report/TornadoReport.md

 **summarize Wang et al (2016) similar to the Holler (2021) summary below**

-Holler (2021) losely replicated the methods of Wang et al (2016) for the case of Hurricane Dorian's landfall on the U.S. mainland during the 2019 Atlantic Hurricane season.
-Data was based on Twitter Search API queries for ....
+Holler (2021) loosely replicated the methods of Wang et al (2016) for the case of Hurricane Dorian's landfall on the U.S. mainland during the 2019 Atlantic Hurricane season.
+Data was based on Twitter Search API queries for tweets (excluding retweets) within a 1000-mile search radius encompassing the eastern half of the US.

 Holler modified Wang et al's methods by not searching for retweets for network analysis, focusing instead on original Tweet content with keywords hurricane, Dorian, or sharpiegate (a trending hashtag referring to the storm).
-Holler modified the methodology for normalizing tweet data by creating a normalized Tweet difference index and extended teh methodology to test for spatial cluserting with the local Getis-Ord statistic.
+Holler modified the methodology for normalizing tweet data by creating a normalized Tweet difference index and extended the methodology to test for spatial clustering with the local Getis-Ord statistic.
 The study tested a hypothesis that false narratives of hurricane risk promulgated at the highest levels of the United States government would significantly distort the geographic distribution of Twitter activity related to the hurricane and its impacts, finding that original Twitter data still clustered only in the affected areas of the Atlantic coast in spite of false narratives about risk of a westward track through Alabama.

 Wang et al (2016) conducted their study using the `tm` and `igraph` packages in `R 3.1.2`.
 Is it known what GIS software was used for spatial analysis?
 The replication study by Holler (2021) used R, including the rtweet, rehydratoR, igraph, sf, and spdep packages for analysis.
+My replication closely follows the methods used by Holler (2021) in R, applying the same packages and code to a different subject.

 ## Materials and Procedure